 In some types of blood cancer, a stem cell transplant may provide the best chance of a cure for the disease.
-However, stem cell transplants are not an option in all types of blood cancer or in all patients.
-Stem cell transplants can be very taxing on a person's body and may not be an option for people with other health conditions or older patients.
+However, stem cell transplants are not an option in all types of blood cancer or in all people.
+Stem cell transplants can be very taxing on a person's body.
+They may not be an option for people with other health conditions or older adults.

-There are two types of stem cell transplants:
+There are 2 types of stem cell transplants:1

-- Autologous, in which the stem cells are retrieved from the patient prior to receiving chemotherapy
+- Autologous, in which the stem cells are retrieved from the person before receiving chemotherapy

-- Allogeneic, in which the stem cells are donated by another person1
+- Allogeneic, in which the stem cells are donated by another person

-In allogeneic stem cell transplants, the donor's blood cells must match the recipient's blood cells as closely as possible to reduce the risk of possible side effects and to reduce the possibility of the transplant not being successful.
+In allogeneic stem cell transplants, the donor's blood cells must match the recipient's blood cells as closely as possible.
+This is to reduce the risk of possible side effects and the possibility of the transplant not being successful.
 Doctors test the proteins, called human leukocyte-associated (HLA) antigens, found on the surface of the blood cells through a blood test.2

-Chemotherapy attacks fast-growing cells, which includes cancer cells but also healthy cells that grow quickly like blood cells.
-The high doses of chemotherapy used with a stem cell transplant are effective on blood cancer cells but can also damage the healthy blood cells.
-By replacing the stem cells with a self (autologous) or donor (allogeneic) transplant, the body can rebound as the infused stem cells become new, healthy blood cells.
+Chemotherapy attacks fast-growing cells.
+This includes cancer cells but also healthy cells that grow quickly, such as blood cells.
+The high doses of chemotherapy used with a stem cell transplant are effective on blood cancer cells.
+However, it can also damage healthy blood cells.
+By replacing the stem cells with a transplant, the body can rebound as the infused stem cells become new, healthy blood cells.

-In addition to replacing the stem cells, stem cell transplants also help treat certain blood cancers (like certain forms of leukemia) in a different way.
+Stem cell transplants also help treat certain blood cancers, such as some forms of leukemia, in a different way.
 The donor's stem cells can also directly fight the blood cancer cells.
-This is called a "graft-versus-cancer" effect (graft refers to the donor's cells).3
+This is called a "graft-versus-tumor" effect.
+Graft refers to the donor's cells.3

 What to expect